 Prepare your email message

-How to send a successful email message
+Best Practices for creating a successful email message

 Once you are ready to send the message: